-As described later in this Service Plan, the province has announced it will increase its 2005/06 operating grant by \$2.3 million - a level adequate to protect core services in 2005/06.
-For the following two years, the province will increase its operating grant by \$2.8 million.
-The Summary Financial Outlook (beginning on page 18) assumes new partnership funding will be identified that provides sufficient resources to maintain Year 1 service levels in Years 2 and 3.
+As described later in this Service Plan, the Province has announced it will increase its 2005/06 operating grant by \$2.3 million.
+For the following two years, the Province will increase its operating grant by \$2.8 million.
+The Summary Financial Outlook (beginning on page 19) assumes new partnerships and other funding will be identified that provides sufficient resources to deliver the planned Year 1 service levels and maintain this service level in Years 2 and 3.